kevinfiol/kevinfiol.github.io/content/demos.md

 [parasite](https://keb.itch.io/parasite) - A game and interactive poem created for a Literary Studies course.
 Includes a brief essay on its meaning and inspiration.
 Built with Impact.js.

 [kevinfiol.com](https://github.com/kevinfiol/kevinfiol.com) - *This site!* Built with Zola & Markdown.
 11ty and Jekyll before then.
 Personal sites are a great vehicle for exploring static-site generators 🙂.

+## Contributions

+[mithril.js](https://github.com/MithrilJS/mithril.js) - *Contributor*.
+PR to fix annoying bug where `m.request` was not properly rejecting on XHR timeout.